edfletcher/llama.http/examples/simple-http/README.md

 }
 ```

+Optionally, the `promptWrappers` data structure seen elsewhere may be included, where the constituent parameters are optional and if included will override the configure prompt wrappers.

 Will return HTTP 413 if the prompt is too large, or `application/json` in the following shape on success:

 ```json